The waking dream

 Ayahuasca is with you now, more like a companion; a trusted conspirator.
 She knows you, and you TRUST her because she has seen the WORST parts of you and is holding your hand anyway.
 The darkness must be loved before integration will come—only then can there be unity.
 She shows you how all beings are connected, how life runs as water across the Earth.

-So the “spider woman” Ayahuasca is really the goddess Isis.
+So the “spider woman” Ayahuasca is really akin to Arachne—forever spinning the fractal web of consciousness.
 Equivalent to years of psychotherapy, her brutality is part of her effectiveness.
 She seems to attract mostly male punters but perhaps that’s because the vomiting and shitting aren’t too appealing to the female psyche.
 Or do guys secretly like stroppy women?

 There are other revelations too numerous to mention.
 But suffice it to say that plant life on Earth has been here for millions of years.
 Humans are just a novelty: a recent experiment that is rapidly coming to a close.
 Plants are CONSCIOUS and understand the benefits of collaboration far better than we do.
 They have much to teach us; many ways to alter our awareness.
 They laugh at us when we damage the world because they will survive—we will not.

 Why does Ayahuasca show us the worst parts of ourselves?
 Because we have to be brave enough to LOVE the darkness to become whole.
 In other words, demons like arrogance, cynicism and entitlement must feel safe enough to emerge from the shadows.
-Only then can we name them; only then will we become whole.
-She is the arthropod of rebirth who eats her own eggs:
+Only then can we name them; only then can we integrate them.

-I hope you meet Mother Ayahuasca soon—the world needs a better you, too!
+I hope you meet her soon—the world needs a better you, too!